List of Emmerdale characters introduced in 2008: Charlie Sellers

+to get rid of him.
+They convince Brenda McFarlane to help them.
+Jo convinces Charlie to steal from a club owned by the McFarlanes, a local family of criminals, with Chas helping him.
+The idea is that Charlie will get caught by the police while Chas escapes.
+However, Charlie holds the bar manager hostage at gunpoint, and both escape.
+Mrs. McFarlane later appears with a 'heavy' and demands the stolen money back.
+She tells him to leave and never return and he has no choice but to agree.

+Joe Jacobs

+Joe Jacobs, portrayed by John Woodvine, is an old friend of Sandy Thomas (Freddie Jones).
+He first appeared on 20 February 2008.
+Soon after arriving, he flirts with Betty Eagleton (Paula Tilbrook), who Sandy had got close to.
+Months later he reappears when Betty and Pearl Ladderbanks (Meg Johnson) try speed dating at the Woolpack.
+Pearl quickly gets fond of Joe but she thinks his affection is only because she has a spare ticket for a cruise she has won.
+Pearl chooses to take Lily Butterfield (Anne Charleston) on the cruise, but Joe drops a suitcase on her foot as he thinks she is being too demanding.
+Pearl then chooses Joe to go with her on the cruise and he tells her how fond of her he is.
+When Pearl returns from the cruise without Joe, she reluctantly tells her friends that he had been kicked off the cruise for rude behaviour.

 Adele Allfrey

 Adele Allfrey was a worker at Sharma and Sharma sweet factory.
 She appeared from 2008 to 2010, and was played by Tanya Vital.

 After Eric Pollard's staff go on strike, he places an advert for more staff.
 After having an interview, Adele is given a job along with Leyla Harding.
 Adele gets on well with the other workers and joins them in playing practical jokes on their supervisor, Lexi King.
 One day, Adele does not show up for work, and Lexi tells them she had fired Adele as a warning to everyone else to keep their focus on their job.
 The next day, they learn Adele had actually taken leave to help her sick mother, and she soon returns to work.
 She loses her job in July 2009 when Eric closes the factory due to a loss in business.
 She then got her current job at the new sweet factory when it opened in Emmerdale in the summer of 2009.

-In the summer of 2010, Adele had a brief fling with Andy Sugden, but the romance was cut short when his ex-wife and Adele's friend Katie admitted sleeping with him.
+In the summer of 2010, Adele had a brief fling with Andy Sugden, but the romance was cut short when his ex-wife and Adele's friend Katie admitted having sex with him.
 Katie's betrayal then prompted Adele to quit her job and leave the village.